 - Sandi Wong, PhDScientistSandi Wong, PhDScientist

 Dr. Sandi Wong is a Scientist at Locus Biosciences.
 Dr. Wong earned her undergraduate degree in Molecular and Cellular Biology at the University of California - Berkeley and her Ph.D. in Microbiology and Immunology at the University of North Carolina - Chapel Hill.
 In the laboratory of Dr. John Rawls at both UNC and Duke University, Dr. Wong studied the impact of host diet and age on gut microbiome assembly.
 She has also studied mechanisms of bacterial pathogenesis as wells as beneficial and pathogenic interactions between vertebrate hosts and the microbiome.
 Prior to joining Locus Biosciences, Dr. Wong was a postdoctoral associate at Duke University.

-Nick Taylor is the Research and Development Project/Program Manager for Locus Biosciences.
+Nick Taylor is a member of the R&D team at Locus Biosciences.
 Nick’s expertise is in the evaluation and development of early-stage technologies.
-He earned dual Bachelors’ of Science degrees in Plant Biology and Science Education as well as dual Masters’ degrees in Microbial Biotechnology and Business Administration at North Carolina State University.
+He earned dual Masters’ degrees in Microbial Biotechnology and Business Administration at North Carolina State University.
 Previously, Nick served as an educator in Raleigh, NC, worked for an RTP-based biotech startup, and performed technology evaluation for the North Carolina Biotechnology Center's Business and Technology Development group.